AadarshM07/amfoss-curriculum/Task-02/README.md

 # Text editor

-A text editor developed using C
+A lightweight C text editor using ncurses

 ## Features